alexmill/trump_transcripts/transcripts/primary_debate_2016-03-03.md

 Well, let me just say this.
 I've gotten to know Marco over a period of time, believe me, he is not a leader.
 Believe me.
 He didn't answer — he's not a leader.
 And, frankly, when I say they'll do as I tell them, they'll do as I tell them.
 And that's very — it's very simple.
 It's very simple.
 We are in a very dangerous place.
 We have a depleted military.
 Totally depleted.
 We have — by the way, our vets are treated horribly.
 We're going to take care of our vets.
 We're going to start taking care of our vets, properly, like we should.
 But we're going to build up our military, and we're going to get the equipment we want, not the equipment that's sold to us by somebody that gave him and him and not the governor campaign contributions.
 OK?
 We're going to get the equipment that the generals and the soldiers want.
 I will prove to be a great leader.
 And, you know, it's very interesting, we talk about the polls.
 Every single poll when it comes to
 Wrong.
 Wrong.
-Wrong. [ crosstalk ]
 Wrong.
+Wrong.
-He said very good things about me, and I said...[ crosstalk ]
+He said very good things about me, and I said...
 Yeah, finish.
 Let me just tell you, first of all, I've been hearing this man so long talking about Putin.
 Putin said about me — I didn't say about Putin — Putin said very nice things about me.
 And I say very nicely, wouldn't it be nice if actually we could get along with Russia, we could get along with foreign countries, instead of spending trillions and trillions of dollars?
 You're talking about Flint, Michigan.
 You're talking about places — we need to rebuild the infrastructure of our country.
 Wouldn't it be nice if we got along with the world, and maybe Russia could help us in our quest to get rid of
 I think I'd get along very well with Vladimir Putin.
 I just think so. [ end video clip ]